buxtronix/glowforge-psu/README.md

  * 3.3v for logic and control board.
  * 12v for various accessories (pump, fans, motors, etc)
- * 40v for highwer power components (more fans, peltier perhaps?)
+ * 40v for higher power components (more fans, peltier perhaps?)
  * 12-22kV for the laser tube.

 It also has some control signals which communicate over the ribbon